joejenett/bulltown/_posts/2025-04-13-bulltown-updates-04-13-25.md

 Added three more of my older fave photos to <a href="https://bulltown.joejenett.com/img.select/"><em>img.select</em></a>.

 <p>
 There’s something I’ve been meaning to say about the bulltown button walls.
 Links are my life - I’ve been curating them forever.
-Though you won’t find a blogroll here, the <em>mutuals</em> and <em>followers</em> sections are full of sites I really like visiting - there’s some really cool creatives behind them.
+Though you won’t find a blogroll here, the <em>mutuals</em> and <em>followers</em> sections are full of sites I really like visiting - there’s some really cool creative people behind them.
 </p>
 <p>
 I joined Neocities last September and for me, it’s become quite the discovery engine!